jenkinsci/warnings-ng-plugin/doc/Custom-Plugin.md

 # Providing support for a custom static analysis tool

-The most flexible way to add a new static analysis tool to the warnings plug-in is to provide a new custom plugin that contains a Java implementation of the tool.
+The most flexible way to add a new static analysis tool to the Warnings Next Generation plugin is to provide a new custom plugin that contains a Java implementation of the tool.

 ## Create a plugin

-The plugin should depend on Jenkins plugin parent pom and on the Warnings Next Generation Plugin.
+The plugin should depend on Jenkins plugin parent pom and on the Warnings Next Generation plugin.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">